 From I-84, take the Cole Road exit and continue south on Cole Road for 6 miles to Flying Hawk Lane.

 Learn the basics about birds of prey with this up close presentation.
-Meet a new raptor at each presentation.
+Meet and learn about a new raptor at each presentation.

 PLEASE arrive 15 minutes prior to the presentation you wish to attend.

-Learn about the ancient art of falconry.
-Tours of The Archives of Falconry begin in the Velma Morrison Interpretive Center.
-Please check in at the Gift Shop for details.
+Learn about the ancient art of falconry as you go through our Arab falconry exhibit.
+Tours of the Falconry Archives begin in the Velma Morrison Interpretive Center.
+Please check with the Gift Shop Ambassador for details.

 Educational tours can be scheduled for schools or groups of 15 or more people.